v87t/discord-welcome-bye-bot/README.md

 ## Channels Setup
 - Set the `"welcome"` and `"bye"` channel IDs in the config to the Discord channels where the bot should send welcome and goodbye messages respectively.
-- The bot does not support a shared channel for both events; keep them separate for now.

 ---